gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 The first tool I would like to discuss is one of the cornerstones of the build architecture.

+With Flyway all changes to the database are called migrations.
+Migrations can be either versioned or repeatable.

 ## Why migrations?